 The old adage “Practice makes perfect” is as true for Google Sheets as anything else, so hop to it!

-Keep up-to-date with new articles, course launches and exclusive offers, by signing up for my Google Sheets newsletter, and get my free 80-page ebook on Google Sheets tips.
+Keep up-to-date with new articles, course launches and exclusive offers, by signing up for my Google Sheets newsletter, and get my free Google Sheets ebook with 100 tips.

 When you’re ready, check out the intermediate and advanced Google Sheets tutorials on this site.

-Check out my Google Sheets professional training courses.
+Check out my Google Sheets Essentials course for beginners.

 Check out my free Advanced Formulas 30 Day Challenge course.

 If all else fails, ask for help on the Google Sheets forum.

 Wow, that’s it for this Google Sheets tutorial!
 Happy spreadsheeting!